 Making Homemade Bone Broth

 First, you will need to prep your veggies.
 If you prefer to peel the carrots and parsnips you can.
 But you don’t have to.
 Just wash them and trim the ends.
-Place your roasted beef bones, vegetables and bay leaf into the Ninja Foodi pot.

 Next, add the apple cider vinegar to the pot.
 You want to use the organic ACV with ‘the Mother’, you can get it at your local grocery store or online here: ACV.

-Lastly, add the filtered water.
-I fill up to the max fill line when making homemade beef stock.
 This is the filtered water pitcher that I recently bought.
 It filters out all the chemicals and things from your water that you want to avoid.
 Water Filter.

 Steps for making beef bone broth in the Ninja Foodi.

-- Secure the pressure cook lid to the Foodi and select the pressure button.
+• Secure the pressure cook lid to the Foodi and select the pressure button.

-- Select ‘Hi’ and set the time to 3 hours 30 minutes.
+• Select ‘Hi’ and set the time to 3 hours 30 minutes.

-- Press Start.
+• Press Start.

 Releasing Pressure on the Ninja Foodi

-Keep in mind, that when you release the pressure the liquid may also come out of the release valve since we filled the water to the max.
-I often do not open the release valve fully to avoid a wet mess.
-Instead, carefully let the pressure release slowly by only allowing a little out a time.
-I hope that makes sense.
-Once the pressure is completely release and it is safe, you may remove the lid.
-If you are making beef bone broth in the Instant Pot follow similar steps and time for cooking.
+If you are making beef bone broth in the Instant Pot follow similar steps and cooking time.
 If you have the time you can set the Foodi to start before bedtime and let the pressure release naturally.
 It will be finished, ready and still warm in the morning.

 Strain the Homemade Beef Broth

 At this point you will need a fine mesh strainer like this one to strain the liquid from the bones, vegetables and meat.
-I got this as part of a set online here: strainer.
+I got this as part of a set online here: strainer

 Carefully strain the liquid into a large container and set aside the bones, vegetables and meat in another.
-Once you finish you can strain the solids again for any more liquid.

-Separating the Fat
+Separating the Beef Fat

 When the bone broth is chilled the fat will separate from the liquid and create a thick layer at the top.